Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 - Shorten the term.
 Lenders want their money returned to them sooner rather than later.
 By shortening the term, you’re reducing the risk and making the offer more desirable to the creditor.

-How do small business loan rates work?
+How do business loan interest rates work in Canada?

 There are various meanings behind the term “rates.”
 The word could mean interest rate, annual percentage rate (APR) or factor rate.